Harry H. Corbett: Personal life

-Corbett married twice, first to the actress Sheila Steafel (from 1958 to 1964), and then to actress Maureen Blott (stage name Crombie) (from 1969 to 1982), with whom he had two children, Jonathan and Susannah.
-Susannah is an actress and author, and has written a biography of her father, Harry H. Corbett: The Front Legs of the Cow, which was published in March 2012.
-Steafel published her autobiography When Harry Met Sheila in 2010.
+Corbett married twice, first to the actress Sheila Steafel (from 1958 to 1964), and then to actress Maureen Blott (stage name Crombie) (from 1969 until his death in 1982), with whom he had two children, including Susannah who has written a biography of her father, Harry H. Corbett: The Front Legs of the Cow, in March 2012.

-Politics
+Political views

 Corbett was a Labour Party campaigner, and once appeared in a party political broadcast, and was a guest of Prime Minister Harold Wilson.
 The television character Harold Steptoe appears as the Labour Party secretary for Shepherd's Bush West in the sixth series episode, "Tea for Two".
-In 1969, Corbett appeared as Harold Steptoe in a Labour Party political broadcast, where Bob Mellish had to argue against Steptoe's accusation that all parties are the same.
+In 1969, Corbett also appeared as Harold Steptoe in a Labour Party political broadcast, where Bob Mellish had to argue against Steptoe's accusation that all parties are the same.

-As Prime Minister, Wilson wished to have Corbett appointed an Officer of the Order of the British Empire (OBE), but the middle initial "H" was lost in the process and the award went to the Sooty puppeteer, Harry Corbett, instead.
-Both were eventually included in the same 1976 New Year Honours.
+As Prime Minister, Wilson wished to have Corbett appointed an Officer of the Order of the British Empire (OBE).
+Corbett was included, along with the Sooty puppeteer Harry Corbett, in the 1976 New Year Honours.